-The application scope of fuzzing test is wide, and it has been implemented across various software industry domains to assess the reliability and security of software.
-However, traditional fuzzing test has limitations, encouraging researchers to explore the integration of emerging large language models with fuzzing test to improve its efficiency and accuracy.
-Through a thorough analysis of LLMs-based fuzzers, as shown in Figure~\ref{fig:llm}, we find that existing LLMs-based fuzzers usually introduce LLMs into prompt engineering and seed mutation to enhance the performance of fuzzing test.
+The scope of the application of the fuzzing test is wide, and it has been implemented in various domains of the software industry to assess the reliability and security of the software system.
+However, the traditional fuzzing test has presented certain limitations, encouraging researchers to explore the integration of emerging large language models with the fuzzing test to improve its efficiency and accuracy.